Japan says faces increasing threats from China, North Korea

 “Some of China’s activities involve its intrusion into Japan’s territorial waters, its violation of Japan’s territorial airspace and even dangerous actions that could cause a contingency, and are extremely regrettable,” the paper said.

-Japan said in February that a Chinese naval vessel had locked its fire control radar on a Japanese destroyer, a step that can be considered a step away from actual firing.
+Defense Minister Itsunori Onodera said in February that a Chinese naval vessel had locked its fire control radar on a Japanese destroyer.
+Directing such radar at a target can be considered a step away from actual firing.

 China denied the warship had locked its radar on the Japanese vessel.
 But the white paper said Beijing’s assertion was “inconsistent with the facts”.